-Crock Pot Pasta is one of those recipes that makes me feel like I’ve got it all together.
-It has the epic comfort factor one expects from a giant dish of hearty, cheesy pasta.
-It’s lightened up, so you can feel good eating it on the regular (excellent news, as the leftovers are generous).
+Crockpot Pasta is one of those recipes that makes me feel like I’ve got it all together.
 The slow cooker makes the recipe prep easy-breezy, and its traditional Italian flavors rival pasta dishes I’ve ordered at restaurants.

-Best of all, this crock pot pasta recipe is simple to make, and it yields a large enough batch to feed a small household of Italian food–loving wolves.
-So, if you want crock pot pasta for a crowd, this is the recipe for you!
+- Best of all, this slow cooker pasta recipe is simple to make, and it yields a large enough batch to feed a whole family Italian food–loving wolves.
+Kids love it too, so if you want crock pot pasta for a crowd, this is the recipe for you (as is Crockpot Lasagna).

 - Cheese.
 This recipe uses the trifecta of ricotta, mozzarella, and Parmesan cheese (I used part-skim ricotta and mozzarella to keep it light).
 While the pasta cooks, the cheeses turn into a tantalizing triumph of melty, gooey, and creamy.